Skip to main content

 Some clients complete a full course of DBT skills before starting trauma processing.
 Others learn skills and process trauma simultaneously, using DBT tools to stay grounded as they do the harder work.

 The right sequence depends on where you are.
 If you’re in acute crisis — experiencing frequent dissociation, self-harm, or suicidal thoughts — skills stabilization comes first.
 If you’re generally stable but struggling with trauma symptoms, you may be able to start processing sooner while learning skills in parallel.
+Your therapist can help you assess your readiness and adjust the pace as treatment progresses, ensuring you are never pushed into processing work before your skills are strong enough to support it.

 Who Benefits from DBT for Trauma?